 An easy fix for data points, such as elements of date other than year, age if over 89, and zip code, is to not reference the data set in the protocol, contract and affiliated documents as “de-identified” but as a HIPAA Limited Data Set.
 Similar to the term “de-identified” a “limited data set” also has regulatory meaning in HIPAA quite different from the dictionary definition of “limited”.
-A HIPAA Limited Data Set does allow for those three fields; however, due to the large increase of the ability to re-identify individuals using those data points, HIPAA requires specific language to be in a data use agreement that, among other things, imposes security and privacy obligations upon the recipient.
+A HIPAA Limited Data Set does allow for those three fields (elements of date other than year, age over 89, and elements of geography smaller than a state that include town or city, State, and full zip code); however, due to the large increase of the ability to re-identify individuals using those data points, HIPAA requires specific language to be in a data use agreement that, among other things, imposes security and privacy obligations upon the recipient.
 The necessity becomes apparent when realizing that using off-the-shelf software and publicly available information (such as voter registration databases or U.S. Census data), the combination of Year of Birth, Gender, and 3-Digit ZIP Code (ie, a HIPAA de-Identified Data Set) is unique for approximately 0.04% of residents in the United States3; however, the combination of a patient’s Date of Birth, Gender, and 5-Digit ZIP Code (ie, a HIPAA Limited Data Set) has been found to be unique to anywhere between 63% and 87% of residents in the United States.4,5

 Disclosing Identifiable Data

 There are essentially two ways to disclose identifiable protected health information (ie, information that is not de-identified or in the form of a HIPAA Limited Data Set without the accompanying required elements in the data use agreement) and those are with or without the HIPAA Authorization of the patient to which the data pertains.
-In many cases of data-only research (ie, not clinical trials in which the patients sign informed consent documents with accompanying HIPAA Authorization language) the seeking of prior HIPAA Authorization causes the scientific impracticality to achieve the research goals.
-Thus, the regulations allow for the overseeing Institutional Review Board (IRB) or institutional privacy board to waive the HIPAA Authorization of the patient.
+In many cases of data-only research (ie, not clinical trials in which the patients sign informed consent documents with accompanying HIPAA Authorization language) the seeking of prior informed consent and HIPAA Authorization causes the impracticality to achieve the research goals; meaning that it would be impracticable to perform the research (eg when the obtaining of such consent leads to invalid study outcomes such as due to selection bias or when the consent process adds potential risk to the subjects), not simply impracticable to obtain consent and HIPAA Authorization due to financial or administrative burdens.
+T regulations therefore allow for the overseeing Institutional Review Board (IRB) or institutional privacy board to waive the HIPAA Authorization of the patient.
 Of note, this is a separate action to waiving the requirement of informed consent to participate in the research.
 While the criteria are similar, the criteria to waive informed consent speaks to the waiver of obtaining a prior understanding of the research as a whole and an affirmative voluntary agreement to participate whereas the waiver of HIPAA Authorization speaks to the waiver of obtaining the individual’s permission to disclose their identifiable health information for research purposes.